 If a circuit breaker in the main power distribution panel of the vehicle or on the genset (Figure 7) trips, either a circuit shorted or too many appliances were running.
-Note that the genset will continue to run after a circuit breaker trips.
+Note that the genset may continue to run after a circuit breaker has tripped.